Roznoshchik/Lurnby/README.md

 ## Status
 Code currently runs a bit slow.
 It’s mostly using python, flask and makes call to a JS script to actually clean the text.
 Can and obviously should be optimized in the future.

+### 6 May 2020
+Trying to deploy to Heroku - might be having issue with the python + node builds.